77 High Street

 Fax: 020 8658 8694

-As more couples now marry later, pre-marital agreements are gaining in popularity.
+As more couples now marry later or marry multiple times, pre-marital agreements are gaining in popularity.
 A pre-marital agreement is a formal agreement entered into by a couple before they get married specifying what they want to happen to their assets during the marriage and in the event of a separation.

 The couples can identify the assets that they currently have and specify what they want to happen to those particular assets.
 They may specify that they want all assets owned at the date of the marriage to be ring fenced in the event of a subsequent marital breakdown.
 They may also specify what they want to happen to any subsequently acquired property including any joint assets and what should happen in the event that one of the parties receives an inheritance.
 The agreement can also deal with non-financial issues such as how children are to be raised for example, although this will amount to no more than an expression of wishes.